-Sunshine Health Pathway to Shine Child Welfare Specialty Plan (CWSP)
+Child Welfare Specialty Plan (CWSP)

-Sunshine Health Pathway to Shine serves children and youths up to the age of 21 years who are enrolled in Medicaid and have an open case in the Florida Safe Families Network (FSFN), including children receiving a Florida adoption subsidy.
+Sunshine Health serves children and youth up to the age of 21 years who are enrolled in Medicaid and have an open case in the Florida Safe Families Network (FSFN), including children receiving a Florida adoption subsidy.
 Sunshine Health operates the state's only specialty plan designed to serve children in the child welfare system.

-Sunshine Health Pathway to Shine, hereafter referred to as CWSP, is a model integrated with the state's child welfare system and Community-Based Care (CBC) lead agencies.
+The Sunshine Health Child Welfare Specialty Plan, hereafter referred to as CWSP, is a model integrated with the state's child welfare system and Community-Based Care (CBC) lead agencies.